Tax Free Shopping in Ireland

 - Cons: Shipping can be expensive, possibly more expensive than just paying the tax!
 Not all stores will offer this service.

-Where you see either of the symbols above, and you will see it a lot, you can avail of the Global Blue system to reclaim VAT.
-You do not need to register in advance or to do anything before you travel in order to use Global Blue.
+You do not need to register in advance or to do anything before you travel in order to use Horizon.

 A. Make a Purchase

-When you make a purchase in a store displaying the symbol ask for a Tax Refund Cheque.
-The store will issue you with a cheque, made out for the total amount of VAT on your purchases.
-You will need to fill in the following details on each cheque you recieve:
+When you make a purchase in a store displaying a tax-back symbol ask for a Tax Refund Cheque.
+The store will issue you with a check, made out for the total amount of VAT on your purchases.
+You will need to fill in the following details on each check you receive:

 - Your name and address